 The top 2 teams in each Champions cup qualifier group proceed automatically to the Champions cup proper.
 Similarly the lower 2 teams in each Challenge shield qualifier group proceed automatically to the Challenge shield.
-The 4 remaining Champions cup candidates (losers in each group) play the remaining Challenge shield candidates (winners in each group) and the winners of these games go the Champions cup while the losers go to the Challenge shield.
-Thereafter, the Champions cup and Challenge shield competitions shall proceed independently of each other and each will normally consist of a round robin stage followed by a knockout competition.
+The 4 remaining Champions cup candidates (losers in each group) play the remaining Challenge shield candidates (winners in each group) in the so called promotion round and the winners of these games go the Champions cup while the losers go to the Challenge shield.
+Thereafter, the Champions cup and Challenge shield competitions shall proceed independently of each other and each will normally consist of a round robin stage, followed by an intermediate round and a knockout competition.
+In the intermediate round the second and third placed team of each group coming from the second round robin will play against a team from another group for a spot in the quarter final.

-A.4 Referee selection and requirements
+A.5 Referee selection and requirements

-During pool play, the games will be referred by members of teams from a different pool.
+During pool play, the games will be refereed by members of teams from a different pool.